Austin Mitchell: Politics

 In 2007, Mitchell wrote a front-page article for The Independent newspaper in which he criticised the treatment of a family of asylum-seekers in his constituency.
 This article quoted him as saying that certain correspondents on the subject to the website of the local newspaper, the Grimsby Telegraph, were "lumpen lunatics."
 The Grimsby Telegraph covered the response in which it stood by the MP but also reported that a number of readers had called for his resignation.

-He was a member of the Socialist Campaign Group – although this affiliation did not prevent him from nominating Gordon Brown (rather than John McDonnell) for the 2007 Labour Party leadership election.
+Although an earlier member of the party's centre-right Labour Solidarity Campaign, he later became a member of the left-wing Socialist Campaign Group – although this later affiliation did not prevent him from nominating Gordon Brown (rather than John McDonnell) for the 2007 Labour Party leadership election.
 As a supporter of the Better Off Out campaign, Mitchell was a Eurosceptic and he opposed the Common Fisheries Policy.
 He supported Leave in the 2016 referendum on EU membership, and he commented that 'the EU is a racket run at Britain's expense, a system bonding national elites together to ignore the people'.

 Mitchell was also a keen supporter of the Additional Member System, (the electoral system used in elections to the Scottish Parliament and Welsh Assembly), and called a Private Members' Debate on this issue on 1 December 2009.

 As part of an independent audit conducted after the United Kingdom Parliamentary expenses scandal of 2009, in which expense claims between 2004 and 2008 for second homes were examined, Mitchell was discovered to have wrongly claimed £10,549 for mortgage repayments.
 He explained that this was as a result of an oversight in 2006; in January 2010, he issued an apology and repaid the funds.

 During 2010, Mitchell participated in Tower Block of Commons, a Channel 4 documentary where MPs live in tower blocks and in with ordinary residents in deprived areas.
 Mitchell, who insisted on living in his own flat with his wife instead of living with the local residents, was criticised for his apparent lack of engagement in comparison to his Liberal Democrat and Conservative counterparts.
 He claimed the production company misled him.
 Mitchell was the President of the Debating Group.

 On 29 October 2012, Mitchell directed a tweet at former Conservative MP Louise Mensch, saying "A good wife doesn’t disagree with her master in public and a good little girl doesn’t lie about why she quit politics."
 He also referred to Mensch as "Menschkin."
 The comments were widely condemned as being sexist, with Mensch demanding an apology from both Mitchell and Ed Miliband.
 Mitchell responded that he was being "ironic".

 In April 2014, Mitchell announced that he would not be standing in the next general election, which was held in May 2015.

+Upon his retirement he was made High Steward of North East Lincolnshire in September 2015.
+He was proposed by prominent Croft Baker Councillor Matthew Jason Brown.
+He held the role until his death.